CSoney017/332homeworks/homework05/README.md

 `curl localhost:5000[route]`.

 ### Docker Hub
 To run this app on Docker Hub, please pull the image using the command `docker pull <username>/iss_tracker`.
 Then, use the command `docker run -it --rm -p 5000:5000 <username>/iss_tracker`.
+Next, build the image using `docker build -t csoney017/iss_tracker:hw05 .`

 ### Calling Routes
 The first route `curl localhost:5000/` will return all the data in the XML file as >Below is an example of what the data returned should look like: